-Starting in early December 2020, Apple required that app developers disclose their data processing practices, resulting in each app having a "privacy label" in the Apple App Store listing.
-In addition to the information about the MySudo app in the Apple App Store, this page helps users to learn about some of the data types MySudo collects or processes, and whether that data is linked to them or used to track them.
-This page also links to other FAQs with more detailed information about MySudo privacy and security.
+From early December 2020, Apple required app developers to disclose their data processing practices, and added a privacy label to each app’s Apple App Store listing.
+In addition to the information about the MySudo app in the Apple App Store, this label explains some of the data types MySudo collects or processes, and whether that data is linked to them or used to track them.
+This page also links to other FAQs with more information about MySudo privacy and security.

-For the data elements listed in the MySudo App Store listing, here is some additional information on the data processing practices, and how a user can change the MySudo app settings if desired.
-Information collected is not linked to a user’s identity, unless there is a regulatory reason to verify a user’s legal identity, e.g. to use the virtual cards capability.
+For the data elements listed in the MySudo Apple App Store listing, here is some additional information on the data processing practices, and how a user can change the MySudo app settings.
+Information collected is not linked to a user’s identity unless there is a regulatory reason to verify a user’s legal identity (e.g. to use MySudo virtual cards):

 We collect anonymized app analytics for the sole purpose of improving the product experience for all users.
-We never share or sell app analytics data with external parties.
+We never sell analytics data or share it with third parties.

-Although the app analytics Anonyome Labs collects is both anonymized and absent of personal or sensitive data of any kind, a user can turn off the collection of app analytics.
+While the app analytics data we collect is anonymized and doesn’t contain personal or sensitive data of any kind, a user can still turn off the collection of app analytics.

-Crash reports are used by the MySudo product team to identify bugs and improve the quality of the app.
+The MySudo team uses crash reports to identify bugs and improve the quality of the app.